 I'll bullet this list for quick reading and then will discuss the points.
 Here is the list of extender disadvantages:

-Universally true is that when magnifying the image transmitted by a lens, the aberrations are magnified and, along with the effect of seven additional lens elements for light to pass through for this specific extender, at least somewhat-reduced image quality is expected.
+Helpful is that the optically best portion of the image circle (the central area) is being used by extenders, but universally true is that magnifying the image transmitted by a lens magnifies the aberrations and, along with the effect of seven additional lens elements for light to pass through, at least somewhat-reduced image quality can be expected.
 Decreased sharpness (resolution and contrast) is often noticeable.
-While none of us want to sacrifice image quality, I expect the impact from the RF 1.4x to be minor.
+None of us want to sacrifice image quality.
+Fortunately, the image quality impact from the RF 1.4x is minor.
+Look only at the difference in that comparison as the test apertures are also showing diffraction in the ultra-high resolution Canon EOS R5 test camera results.

 Autofocus performance can be reduced with an extender in use, but the with and without 1.4x difference is usually minor under reasonable light conditions.
 Low light levels increase the autofocus challenge, and the narrower aperture presented by the 1.4x extender can increase hunting in such conditions.